 Kavuo is pictured in the center, wearing a purple skirt and light blue shirt.

-Due to D.R.
-Congo’s ongoing armed conflict, scores of people have fled their ancestral villages for the relative security of larger towns.
-But the migration from villages to towns, while undoubtedly saving many from the evils of war, have caused severe food shortages.
+Due to the ongoing armed conflict in the D.R.
+Congo, scores of people have fled their ancestral villages for the relative security of larger towns.
+But the migration from villages to towns, while undoubtedly saving many from the evils of war, has caused a severe food shortage.
 If no-one is farming, no food is growing.

 One lady who was affected by the food shortages is Kavuo, a married mother of 4.
 Not long ago, she was struggling to find suitable land to farm within the secure zone surrounding the town of Bulongo.
 Then she heard about Pastor Saidi and a group of women who had found an undeveloped plot of land on the outskirts of town and were clearing it for cultivation.
 She soon asked to join them.
 “I was invited for a teaching,” Kavuo tells us, referring to agricultural training World Poverty Solutions conducted with the pastor and women.